LGBTQ rights in Montana

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Montana may face some legal challenges not experienced by non-LGBTQ residents.
 Same-sex sexual activity has been legal in Montana since 1997, and the state's enjoined sodomy law was legislatively repealed in 2013.
 Same-sex couples and families headed by same-sex couples are eligible for all of the protections available to opposite-sex married couples, as same-sex marriage has been recognized since November 2014.

-State statutes do not directly address discrimination on the basis of sexual orientation and gender identity, although district courts have issued rulings challenging and blocking various bills targeting transgender people as being in violation of the equal protection clauses of the state constitution.
+State statutes do not directly address discrimination on the basis of sexual orientation and gender identity.
+The state's courts have struck down several bills targeting transgender people, ruling that discrimination against trans people was inherently a form of sex discrimination and therefore violated the equal protection clauses of the state constitution.
 The federal protections against employment discrimination based on sexual orientation or gender identity, established in 2020 by several landmark cases, apply in Montana.
 A number of cities also provide protections in housing and public accommodations.